ayamflow/canvas/README.md

 Create a new instance of Canvas.
 * `options` - (OPTIONAL) - configuration parameters:
+- el: to pass an existing canvas element
 - ratio: force a devicePixelRatio.
 Defaults to window.devicePixelRatio or 1.
 - parent: a DOM element to automatically append to.
 If not provided, appending `canvas.el` is up to you.